rubyforgood/Flaredown/README.md

 * Redis 6.2.3
 * Ruby 3.0.6 (see [RVM](https://rvm.io/) also)
 * Node 12.22.6

 ## Installation

+All dependencies are dockerized, including the application and can be run using `docker compose` so there's no dependencies to install other than docker.

+If you want to run the application on your own machine see the next sections on dependency installations

+### Mac

 _If you are running on an M1 mac, run the following command before you start the installation process:_
 ```bash